Steve Kaufman: 2000s

 In 2001 Kauman continued to support more than 170 charities each year and has hired more than 759 ex-gang members to assist at his studio.
 Kaufman creates two new painting styles, "portrait collage" and "museum art".
-Examples of portrait collage include his works Rat Pack, Hollywood Marilyn, Van Gogh and Jackie Kennedy in which he added a collage of images to the main portrait.
+Examples of portrait collage include his works "Rat Pack", "Hollywood Marilyn", "Van Gogh" and "Jackie Kennedy", in which he added a collage of images to the main portrait.
 An example of Kaufman's museum art includes the September 11 Memorial Painting which was a tribute to the heroes of the World Trade Center attacks.
-Kaufman created a 20 × 500 ft series of paintings to commemorate the 35-year history of Caesar's Palace in Las Vegas, drawing 10 million visitors in the first 4 months.
+Kaufman created a 20 × 500 ft series of paintings to commemorate the 35-year history of Caesars Palace in Las Vegas, drawing 10 million visitors in the first 4 months.

 In 2003 Kaufman suffered a major stroke following Art Expo, New York.
 He recovers to show in Las Vegas where he was honored by Mayor Oscar Goodman, the Nevada governor and senator for Steve Kaufman Day on May 31.
 Kaufman was so honored for his humanitarian efforts.
 In December, he met President Bill Clinton at his Harlem office held to honor artists whose works Clinton hangs.
 An imposing figure at 6'7", often wearing a white suit jacket upon which he'd drawn or painted pop icons, Kaufman once took the jacket off his back and presented it to President Bill Clinton who had it framed and displayed in his office.
 Kaufman donated art and participated in "Love Ride" with Jay Leno and Peter Fonda for the tenth consecutive year.

 In 2006, his health seemingly improved, Kaufman increased his schedule, showing in New York, Las Vegas, Washington D.C., Vail, Beaver Creek, Aspen, Santa Fe, Rancho Mirage, Newport Beach, Laguna Beach, Key West and Maui.
 Kaufman creates "mini-heart paintings" to present as gifts to children who attend his shows and free framed plates for those who purchase.
 Kaufman returned to creating one-of-a-kind originals to be sold exclusively at shows.
 Kaufman visited Ellis Island as a guest of Lee Iacocca and meets TV anchor Ernie Anastos whose portrait he paints and presents on the set of Fox News, New York.

 In 2009, Steve Kaufman's series of Coca-Cola paintings were featured at The Pop Culture Gallery at The World of Coca-Cola in Atlanta, Georgia.

 Among Kaufman's more recognizable images were Marilyn Monroe, Frank Sinatra, the Beatles, Elvis Presley, B.B.
-King, Sammy Davis Jr., Al Pacino, Muhammad Ali (Cassius Clay), President Barack Obama, Jay Leno, John Travolta, mobster John Gotti, Beethoven, Napoleon and such icons of Americana as the $100 bill, Coca-Cola images and Campbell's Soups art.
+King, Sammy Davis Jr., Al Pacino, Muhammad Ali (Cassius Clay), President Barack Obama, Jay Leno, John Travolta, mobster John Gotti, Beethoven, Napoleon and such icons of Americana as the $100 bill, Coca-Cola images, and artwork for the Campbell Soup Company.